Ice Cream Attendant

-Reports To:Assistant Manager/General Manager
+Reports To:Assistant Manager, General Manager

-Department:Food & Beverage
+Department:Food and Beverage

-Front-line Guest Service interaction.
+Front line Guest Service interaction.

 Maintain quality and portion control in all phases of food preparation.
 Ensure the guest receives a quality product quickly and within cost of sale percentages.

-Guest service while selling and up-selling.
+Guest service in sale and upsell.

-Operate point of sale equipment to charge the correct price for items sold, collect money, and give correct change.
+Operate point of sale equipment to charge the correct price for items sold, collect money and give correct change.

 Complete stocking duties – ice cream, topping, and sauces.